 The Parties agree that the information above shall be used for the purpose of making any required notices.
-Capitalized terms are as defined in SCHEDULE MS1 and in applicable Schedules.
-All Schedules, SOWs, COs, and policies set forth herein are incorporated by reference into the MSA and are collectively known as the "MSA".
+Capitalized terms are as defined in SCHEDULE MS1 and in applicable Schedules, All Schedules, SOWs, COs, and policies set forth herein are incorporated by reference into the MSA and are collectively known as the "MSA".
 Any references to Supplier shall mean SP.
-Any references to Supplier Personnel.
+Any references to Supplier Personnel shall mean SP Personnel.